Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Conclusion

 The hit search is performed using \texttt{bliss} within $\pm \ 2 \ \mathrm{Hz \, s^{-1}}$.
 The obtained hits are filtered by HDBSCAN and expected drift rate.
 We apply Bayes factor to quantify the significance in the SNR differences between on-source and off-source.
 We also utilize structure tensor and PCA to featurize the morphology of the events.

-After visual inspections, almost all potential candidates we obtain are obvious false positives and rejected as RFIs, except five chirp-up signals detected on 5 January 2026, which only appear in the central beam.
-These five chirp-up signals are finally rejected as instrumental RFIs instead of signal of interest, duw to the consistency with the clock oscillator intermodulation in frequencies and inconsistency with the expected drift rate.
-Based on the null result, we can place a constraint no solid evidence for any narrowband transmitters with EIRP above $2.862\times10^{-3} \,\mathrm{W}$.
-We also propose a Bayesian model for the detection limit in transmitter occurrence probability and the transmitter power.
+After visual inspections, almost all potential candidates we obtain are obvious false positives and rejected as RFIs, except seven chirp-up signals detected on 5 January 2026, which only appear in the central beam.
+These seven chirp-up signals are finally rejected as instrumental RFIs instead of signal of interest, due to the consistency with the clock oscillator intermodulation in frequencies and inconsistency with the expected drift rate.
+Based on the null result, our search places an EIRP upper limit of $2.862\times10^{-3}\,\mathrm{W}$ for any narrowband radio transmitters.
+We also present a Bayesian model for deriving illustrative limits on the transmitter occurrence probability with assumed transmitter power distributions.